-This classy little clutch is so stylish and pretty!
+This classy little crochet clutch pattern is so stylish and pretty!
 Perfect for an evening out or as an accessory for your favorite dress.
 And it is so simple to put together!
+A wonderful beginner pattern!

-If you would like to purchase an inexpensive pdf version of this pattern, you can find it here in my Etsy Shop.
+If you would like to purchase an inexpensive pdf version of this crochet clutch pattern, you can find it here in my Etsy Shop.

-Add this pattern to your Ravelry favorites HERE.
+Add this crochet clutch pattern to your Ravelry favorites HERE.

 Crochet hook: US K (6.5mm)

 Size 5 Yarn (I used Loops & Threads Velveteen)